 Pause Before Responding

-If you’re feeling frustrated or overwhelmed, make sure to take some time to check in with yourself before responding to a request.
+If you’re feeling frustrated or overwhelmed, take some time to check in with yourself before responding to a request.
 This patience can help you avoid overcommitting or saying something that could lead to a dispute with your partner.

 Sometimes, setting boundaries with your business partner can cause them to react negatively.
 Often, this reaction is a good sign that the limit you set is necessary.
-Have a plan for how you will deal with it when someone inevitably crosses your boundaries.
+Have a plan for dealing with it when someone inevitably crosses your boundaries.
 That way, you will be prepared to handle the situation calmly and rationally.

 Communicate in Ways That Reduce Conflict

 Disagreements are common, and it is vital to deal with them respectfully.
-It often happens that you and your partner get so wrapped up in your own beliefs that common courtesy flies right out the window.
+Perhaps you and your partner often get so wrapped up in your individual beliefs that common courtesy flies right out the window.

 As Dr. John Gottman says, criticism, contempt, defensiveness, and stonewalling are known as the “four horsemen” of disagreements.
 All of these are counterproductive to fostering strong, healthy communication between business partners.

 Antidotes for Disagreement Starters Can Include: